bbaald/zip-to-cloud/README.md

 });

 /**
-* Note, files must be in the format
+* Note, each object must be in the format
 *  {
 *    s3:  'path/to/file/on/s3',
 *    zip: 'where/to/put/file/on/zip'